Showing posts with label Program. Show all posts

 The Eagle's Mate / Famous Players herald.
 1914.
 Additionally stamped “Central Hall Sat May 22 1915.”
 The May 22, 1915 issue of The Sea Cliff / Glen Cove News reported, “To-night.
 Mary Pickford in ‘The Eagle’s Mate’ will be the 10 and 15 cent attraction at Central Hall,” so I think it is safe to assume this piece is from that screening.

-The Poor Little Rich Girl - Herald - 1917
+Mary Pickford - The Little American - Herald - 1917